site24x7/plugins/jenkins_web/README.md

 ---

-#### Jenkins web Monitoring:

-		METRICs                                            DESCRIPTION
+#### Metrics Captured

+Name		            	| Description
+---         		   	|   ---
-		total_activerequests                               The total number of requests that are currently active total_badrequest                                   The total number of request with HTTP/400 status code total_responsecode_created                         The total number of request with HTTP/201 status code total_forbidden_responsecode                       The total number of request with HTTP/403 status code noContent_responsecode                             The total number of request with HTTP/204 status code notFound_responsecode                              The total number of request with HTTP/404 status code unmodified_responsecode                            The total number of request with HTTP/304 status code success_responsecpde                               The total number of request with HTTP/200 status code non_informational_responsecode                     The total number of request with a non information status code servererror_responsecode                           The total number of request with HTTP/500 status code service_unavailable                                The total number of request with HTTP/503 status code request_duration                                   Time taken to generate the corresponding code
+total_activerequests                |               The total number of requests that are currently active total_badrequest                    |               The total number of request with HTTP/400 status code total_responsecode_created          |               The total number of request with HTTP/201 status code total_forbidden_responsecode        |               The total number of request with HTTP/403 status code noContent_responsecode              |               The total number of request with HTTP/204 status code notFound_responsecode               |               The total number of request with HTTP/404 status code unmodified_responsecode             |               The total number of request with HTTP/304 status code success_responsecpde                |               The total number of request with HTTP/200 status code non_informational_responsecode      |               The total number of request with a non information status code servererror_responsecode            |               The total number of request with HTTP/500 status code service_unavailable                 |               The total number of request with HTTP/503 status code request_duration                    |               Time taken to generate the corresponding code